-- He was appointed by former New Zealand Prime Minister Rowlings as Special Advisor Ambassador/Maryland Trade Ambassador to assist companies in New Zealand and Australia doing business in the USA.
+Kapneck was also appointed by Secretary of Business and Economic Development to represent the State of Maryland with international companies in Asia and the South Pacific.
+New Zealand Prime Minister Rowlings appointed him as Special Advisor Ambassador/Maryland Trade Ambassador to assist companies in New Zealand and Australia doing business in the USA.